andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 The difference between DoS and DDoS is the distributed factor, a DDoS attack is harder (sometimes almost impossible) to defend yourself against, due the attacker uses several clients to perform the attack.

-In rails you can try to mitigate this kind of attack using a gem called [rack-attack](https://github.com/kickstarter/rack-attack).
+In rails you can try to mitigate this kind of attack using the [rack-attack](https://github.com/kickstarter/rack-attack) gem.
 Rack-attack is a middleware that allow you to define rules about accesses, you can for instance block IPs based on black lists

 ```ruby